NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/Effect.rst

     :rtype: :class:`sequence`

-Returns all the :doc:`parameters<NatronEngine.Param>` of this Effect as a sequence.
+Returns all the :class:`Param<NatronEngine.Param>` of this Effect as a sequence.